Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: Gravitational Waves from SMBH Binaries in the Coevolution Model

-In Figure~\ref{fig:BurstGW}, we also plot the contours of the expected number of burst events in the LISA experiment in the $n$-$M_{\mathrm{lim}}$ plane.
-Basically, from this figure, once the number of burst events from $z\leq 3$ is specified, we can obtain the constraint on the mass relation between the DM halos and SMBHs parameterized by $n$ and $M_{\mathrm{lim}}$.
-However, note that in our model, we only take the mergers into account for the mass evolution of SMBHs, neglecting the gas accretion onto the BHs.
-Naively, by including the gas accretion effect, the SMBHs are expected to become more massive, and then, in terms of the GW bursts in the LISA band, the expected number of events could be larger compared with that showed in the Figure~\ref{fig:BurstGW}, which is estimated in the case of mass growth only through mergers.
-In this sense, our model basically gives a conservative estimation for the number of burst events, and it means that we can exclude the region in this figure where the expected number is larger than the observed one.
-As an example, this figure shows that if we would detect 36 burst events by LISA we could exclude the region where $n \lesssim 1.6$ and $M_{\mathrm{lim}} \lesssim 6.0 \times 10^8 M_\odot h^{-1}$.
-Unlike the case of SGWB, the LISA experiment can give us information about the limiting mass and it should be a key of unveiling the formation process of the SMBHs at high redshifts.
+Basically, from this figure, once the number of burst events from $z\leq 3$ is specified (as shown in the redline in Figure~\ref{fig:BurstGW}), we can obtain the constraint on the mass relation between the DM halos and SMBHs parameterized by $n$ and $M_{\mathrm{lim}}$.
+However, note that in our model, we only consider the mergers for the mass evolution of SMBHs, neglecting the gas accretion onto the BHs.
+In Section~\ref{subsec:caveat}, taking into account the actual mass growth of SMBH, we discuss the approach of parameter constraint from this result of event rate for LISA.